 The Japanese electronics conglomerate Seiko has officially presented its Seiko Astron Stratosphere GPS-enabled watch.
 Although currently there is nothing more than a presentation page on their corporate site, it is already clear that the new version looks a lot more impressive than the high-tech Astron GPS Solar World Timer in black titanium (Ref.
 SAST001/007) that the Japanese brand started selling in October 2012.
 Just look at this huge, domed sapphire crystal that covers not only the dial itself but also the bezel with its luminous UTC city codes.
 Isn’t it amazing?

 Presented in a blacked stainless steel body, the watch looks like a nice accessory for the new edition of Robocop if only that cyborg ever needed a watch.
 Compared to the previous version, the new Seiko Astron Stratosphere offers an even more massive case with long integrated lugs that are designed to hold either a black silicon band or a more expensive-looking leather strap of the same color.

 Style-wise, the new timepiece looks like just another Japanese watch, a person who is not deeply interested in horology will possibly never find out that you wear something that costs like a Sony VAIO laptop on your wrist.
 If you are buying the stuff to make an impression on somebody, tough luck.
 If you happen to live in a bad neighborhood, that’s actually good: nobody needs a Seiko to buy a shot of regulated substance.

 Despite measuring 47 millimeters in diameter, the gadget doesn’t actually look that big on a normal wrist.
-Yes, it is wide and, at 16.5 millimeters top to bottom, immensely thick, but this is partially compensated by rather short lugs that allow the timekeeper to stay within the natural limits of your wrist.
+Yes, it is wide and, at 16.5 millimeters top to bottom, immensely thick, the rather short lugs partially compensate for it allowing the timekeeper to stay within the natural limits of your wrist.

 Still, given its shape and proportions, this is not a watch you want to wear in the office: even despite its defiantly sporty styling, it just won’t feel good with a business suit.